xianc/Warble/README.md

 > note: The link to the specification document in the footer (next to About).

 >####Index page
 >- The index page (home page) is also the login page.
-You may log in with the following (username, password): (Xian, Chocolate), (Eric, Smith!), (Ryan, CS326), (Hridya, Puppies), OR you can click the "Sign Up" link and create an account and sign in using that.
+You may log in with the following (username, password): (Xian, Chocolate), (Eric, Smith!), (Ryan, CS326), (Hridya, Puppies) OR you can use the account set up for you (Tim, warble).
+Note: Username and Password are case-sensitive.

 >####Sign Up Page
 >- The sign up page is a form that asks users for information.
 When information is enetered and the "sign up" button is clicked, a new user is created in the user database (userdb in lib/user.js).
 You may use this newly created information to login.